senaonp/senaonp/README.md

-### level up! 🌱
+### Level up! 🌱

 i'm an engineer that works on cloud web applications and architectures ☁️

-educational background is in bioengineering 🧬 but i self-studied web-development during university as a hobby, and it resulted in my current career. continuously looking to improve in various areas and produce new stuff
+educational background is in bioengineering 🧬 but i self-studied web-development during university as a hobby which led to my current career. continuously looking to improve in various areas and produce new stuff

 -----

-🌐 my websites:
+🌐 my websites
 - [fbacarisas.xyz | personal website](https://fbacarisas.xyz)
 - [datetime-timer.com | a tool to countdown/calculate between datetimes, save timers, generate timer URLs](https://datetime-timer.com)
 - [textshift.net | an online cipher tool with encoding and decoding options](https://textshift.net)